cssherry/explodingnumbers/README.md

 Make random equations show up on page.
 These equations will differ depending on difficulty.

 ### Phase 3: Enable clicking of numbers (~0.5 day)
 Use jQuery UI to make each number clickable, also register the number that is clicked.

 ### Bonus Features
+- [ ] Random bombs to clear all instances of a random number.
 - [ ] Point system based on difficulty and final score can be saved.
 - [ ] Two modes, default mode ends game when numbers reach top of screen, timer method will return score at the end of 5 minutes.